Battle of Aleppo (2012–2016): Aftermath

-On 22 February 2018, it was reported that the YPG had agreed to hand over eastern districts of Aleppo city to the Syrian government.
+On 22 February 2018, it was reported that the YPG had agreed to hand over the eastern districts of the city of Aleppo to the Syrian government.
 According to Syrian state television, this decision was made to reinforce positions around the region of Afrin, and to halt Turkey's offensive.
 This came days after pro-Syrian government fighters agreed to bolster the Kurdish forces in the northwest.

 SOHR and a witness later said that Syrian government forces had entered the areas controlled by the Kurdish fighters.
 YPG spokesman Nouri Mahmoud however denied this claim.
 A YPG commander later stated that Kurdish fighters had shifted to Afrin to help repel a Turkish assault.
 As a result, he said the pro-Syrian government forces had regained control of the districts previously controlled by them.

 Throughout the start of 2020, the SAA made advances in the Idlib and Aleppo countryside.
-On the 17th of February, they had regained control of the last rebel-held suburbs in Aleppo city, gaining full control for the first time since 2012.
+On 17 February, they had regained control of the last rebel-held suburbs in Aleppo city, gaining full control for the first time since 2012.

+Starting from 27 November 2024, the Syrian rebels, under lead of HTS, launched a major offensive into the western and southern Aleppo governate capturing the entirety of the western governate.
+This offensive resulted in the rebels entering Aleppo two days after starting the offensive, making it the first rebel presence in Aleppo since the end of the battle in 2016.